Interview by Chief Editor

-Are you worried about the gentrified state of New York City? given the economical times of the United States? there has been an influx of out of state corporations buying out the “mom and pop” shops or immigrant owned establishments, some which has been inspirations for many creatives for their output.
+Are you worried about the gentrified state of New York City? given the economical times of the United States? there has been an influx of out of state corporations buying out the “mom and pop” shops or immigrant-owned establishments, some of which have been inspirations for many creatives for their output.

 The film Marz which you directed had massive exposure at many film festivals.
 The intention of the film appeared to get audiences talking, was this the kind of reception and reviews you and the producer Salome Mulugeta expected?

 (Bobby) Yes, it was.
 Marz was a film project I started writing over fifteen years ago.
 I shot the short film as a proof of concept.
 For any project I direct or write, I want to provoke thought or emotions.
 The original idea of a masculine rapper in the limelight struggling with his sexuality was extremely provocative and I knew it would make for a great indie film.
 During the time I came up with the idea, Brokeback Mountain had not come out.
 My intentions were to really explore the main character’s inner psyche and remove all his layers to expose his spirit behind his mask.
 As I did more research on creating the character over the years, I realized that the film’s larger purpose was to serve as a possible tool towards healing and teaching, esp. for any youth who could themselves be struggling with their sexuality.
 It became a film about love.
 That’s where my producer Salome came in.
 We bonded on the film’s overall themes and how it could affect positive change.
 I was floored by the response the film received overall and learned a lot about myself in the process.